 Other health issues which good nutrition can help combat

-While dealing with overweight clients is a large part of a nutrition coaches portfolio, they can help with other health issues as well.
+While dealing with overweight clients is a large part of the nutrition coaches’ portfolio, they can help with other health issues as well.

 Nutrition can play a massive role in people suffering from severe hormonal imbalances.
 In many cases, this can be brought on by a lack of certain important nutrients from their diet.